• Skip to main content

 Old Steel Railroad Bridge.

 Just west of the museums is this historic steel bridge.
-Dating from 1913, it replaces Henry Plant’s first bridge from 1885.
+Dating back to 1913, it supersedes Henry Plant’s first bridge, built in 1885.
 It is still in use today, linking the original port area at Port Tampa City.

 Florida Avenue.